kwur/new-kwur-site/_posts/2008-02-14-yeasayer-and-man-man-to-tour-together.md

 ---
 <div class="pf-content">
   <p>
-    &#8230;but will not be coming to St. Louis.
+    …but will not be coming to St. Louis.
 Anyone want to start a petition to get them to come here instead of Denver on April 20?
   </p>
 </div>